 The second action was delivered to the Company on the evening prior to a special shareholder meeting held July 22, 2014.
 The lawsuit was filed by IEMR in an attempt to place the Company into receivership.
 Hongxue Fu was still chairman and director of the Company at the time the lawsuit was filed.
 At a hearing on August 1, 2014, the case was adjourned at the request of IEMR's counsel.
-The suit currently remains adjourned and the Company is vigorously defending this suit.
+On January 27, 2015 an agreement was reached to dismiss the lawsuit without awarding any costs to either party.